 Use frozen or fresh raspberries to make this easy raspberry sauce.
-Perfect for cheesecakes, ice cream and pancakes.
+It’s a raspberry reduction that gives a pop of color, perfect for cheesecakes, ice cream and pancakes.

-This recipe is very similar to our homemade strawberry topping.
-Simply put 1 1/2 cups raspberries in a saucepan with sugar and water.
+Place 1 ½ cups raspberries in a saucepan with sugar and water.
 Cook over medium-low heat until the mixture is at a gentle boil.
 Reduce the heat and add vanilla.

 Once the cornstarch and water are mixed, add it to the raspberry sauce.
 Cook and stir this mixture until it is slightly thickened.
 Maybe 3-4 minutes, depending on how hot your mixture is.

 Then remove the pan from the heat and add butter.
 The butter is our secret ingredient that adds a delicious richness to the raspberry sauce.